 Local search engine marketing is what you need to be using if you want your local business to gain visibility.
 Because ranking for geographically-targeted search keywords is the only way to get local search users to notice your business.

 Getting found on the Internet should be a topmost priority for local businesses, especially the ones that have a physical store.
-Whether you are a plumber or a dentist or shop owner selling a large variety of flowers, you can use your business location to stand out from “online only” ecommerce businesses.
+Whether you are a plumber or a dentist or a shop owner selling a large variety of flowers, you can use your business location to stand out from “online only” ecommerce businesses.

 If you look at the search engine result pages, you’ll find that the “above the fold” section includes sponsored ads from advertisers and local search listings or the local pack.
 When you apply local search engine marketing the right way, you can hit the top position in the local pack.
 Which can help you get the highest click through rate and targeted traffic to your site.